How Sweet It Is!: Production and release

-How Sweet It Is! was the first production for National General Pictures.
+How Sweet It Is! was one of the first productions for National General Pictures.
 The title is taken from a television catchphrase popularized in the 1950s by comedian Jackie Gleason.

 Garner wrote in his memoirs that he "loved Debbie Reynolds.
 Loved Paul Lynde.
 Loved Terry Thomas.
 Hated the movie."

 Upon its release in August 1968, the film received a mixed response with critics and audiences.
 According to Howard Thompson of The New York Times, "This tired, aimlessly frisky comedy ... is about as sweet as a dill pickle."